1962 FIBA European Champions Cup Final

+Match details

 The 1962 FIBA European Champions Cup Final was a championship 1961–62 season EuroLeague Finals basketball game that was held in Patinoire des Vernets, Geneva, Switzerland, on the 29 June 1962, that saw Dinamo Tbilisi defeat Real Madrid, by a score 90-83, in front of 5,000 spectators, to claim its first, and to this day, only ever EuroLeague title.
 It was also the first title game that was ever decided by a single game that was played on a neutral court.
 Only one game on a neutral court was played, due to the unstable political situation that existed at the time.